Comedy Central Logo

 2018 – today

 In 2018, the channel received a new look.
 It results from a collaboration between Loyalkaspar Studio and Comedy Central’s in-house designers.
-They kept the iconic Comedymark but repainted it yellow and moved it to the left.
-Now, the name of the TV network is on the right and split into two lines.
+They kept the iconic Comedymark, repainted it yellow, and moved it to the left.
+Now, the TV network’s name is on the right and split into two lines.

-The primary element of the logo is a large “C” in yellow, representing the first letter of the channel’s name and forming the visual foundation of the logo.
+The primary element of the logo is a large “C” in yellow, representing the channel’s first letter and serving as the visual foundation.
 Inside the large “C” is a smaller “C” inverted, facing the opposite direction.
-This design choice symbolizes duality and reflection, interpreted as the channel’s ability to look at things from different perspectives—a core comedy aspect.
+This design choice symbolizes duality and reflection, interpreted as the channel’s ability to view things from different perspectives, a core comedic aspect.

 The yellow color of the main “C” is associated with joy, fun, and energy.
 This color draws attention and adds warmth and friendliness to the logo, making it easily recognizable.